-The aim of the Federation of Finnish Enterprises is to reform the labour market system so as to improve employment and reduce unemployment.
-Reforms are necessary in order to secure and fund well-being and to look after the most disadvantaged groups of people.
+The aim of Suomen Yrittäjät is to reform the labour market system to improve employment and reduce unemployment.
+Reforms are necessary to secure and fund social welfare and to look after the most disadvantaged.

-The Finnish labour market is clearly more inflexible than labour markets in competing countries.
-The labour market gives way mainly towards unemployment.
-Job-specifically tailored salary, working hours and other solutions would bring about effective changes faster and more fluently.
+The Finnish labour market is clearly less flexible than labour markets in competing countries.
+Any flexibility in the labour market is mostly aimed at easing unemployment.
+Tailored, job-specific solutions concerning salary, working time and more would bring about effective changes faster and more smoothly.

-The FFE demands that agreeing on the terms of employment on the job should be enhanced through legal amendments to secure employment and growth.
-Employees and the entrepreneur must be given room to establish mutual agreements in terms of reasonable solutions concerning work, salary and the organisation of working hours and free time so that the arrangement is as reasonable as possible in terms of the employees’ needs and the efficiency of production and business operations.
-This increases productivity.
+Suomen Yrittäjät calls for legal reinforcement of on-the-job employment terms agreements.
+This would secure employment and growth.
+Employees and the entrepreneur must be given the opportunity to agree on reasonable solutions concerning work, salary and the organization of working hours and free time so the arrangement is as reasonable as possible given employees’ needs and production and business efficiency of production and business operations.
+This will increase productivity.

-Enterprises subject to a generally applicable collective agreement must be granted the same flexibilities as are available to organised enterprises.
-Establishing agreements is a joint concern at the workplace, and part of the employees should not be excluded from this.
-Current legislation often prevents local agreements in enterprises subject to a generally applicable collective agreement.
-The reason for this is that if the parties of the collective agreement have allowed for local agreements on certain matters provided by law, establishing such agreements is legally only possible for members of employers’ associations.
-The FFE demands that the bans are lifted and unorganised enterprises are given equal status with organised enterprises.
-Agreements cannot work in practice, if only employees belonging to a trade union may take part in establishing the agreement and choosing the employees’ representative.
-The law may not discriminate against unorganised employees.
-The lifting of the bans would simultaneously abolish almost 50 regulations preventing agreements.
+Enterprises subject to a generally binding collective bargaining agreement must be granted the same flexibilities as those available to organized enterprises.
+Establishing agreements is a joint concern in the workplace, and a section of the employees should not be excluded from this.
+Current legislation often prevents local agreements in enterprises subject to a generally binding collective agreement.
+The reason for this is that if the parties to the collective agreement have allowed for local agreements on certain matters provided for by law, making such agreements is only legally possible for members of employers’ associations.
+Suomen Yrittäjät calls for the bans to be lifted and unorganized enterprises to be given equal status with organized enterprises.
+Agreements cannot work in practice if only the employees belonging to a trade union may take part in making the agreement and choosing an employees’ representative.
+The law should not discriminate against unorganized employees.
+The lifting of the bans would simultaneously abolish almost 50 regulations which prevent agreements.

-Another key structural reform would be to facilitate employment by making it easier to dismiss employees on person-based grounds.
-Such legislation is already under preparation.
-The individual grounds basis, which is too strict, reduces the willingness to hire employees, especially among the smallest enterprises.
-The smaller the enterprise, the more damaging the consequences of unsuccessful recruitment.
+Another key structural reform would be to facilitate employment by making it easier to dismiss employees on individual grounds.
+Such legislation is already being prepared.
+The individual grounds basis, which is too strict, makes employers less willing to hire employees, especially in the smallest enterprises.
+The smaller the enterprise, the more damaging the consequences of unsuccessful recruitment are.

-The FFE has achieved many of its goals to improve the labour market.
-At the start of 2017, legal amendments entered into force whereby the trial period was extended and fixed-term employment of no more than one year was made possible when hiring a long-term unemployed person.
-At the same time, the obligation of an employer to re-employ an employee* was shortened from nine months to four months, as a general rule.
-The Parliament dismissed a citizens’ initiative demanding that the law provide for a minimum weekly working time of 18 hours in part-time work.
-The FFE explicitly objected the acceptance of the citizens’ initiative.
-The Federation ensured that hiring people under zero-hour contracts will remain possible.
+Suomen Yrittäjät has achieved many of its goals for improving the labour market.
+At the start of 2017, legal amendments entered into force extending probation periods and allowing fixed-term employment of no more than one year when hiring a long-term unemployed person.
+At the same time, the obligation of an employer to re-employ an employee* was shortened from nine months to four, as a general rule.
+Parliament dismissed a citizens’ initiative demanding a minimum legal weekly working time of 18 hours for part-time work.
+Suomen Yrittäjät explicitly objected to the acceptance of the citizens’ initiative.
+SY ensured that hiring people under zero-hour contracts will remain possible.

-*The obligation to re-employ means that an employer must offer a job to a former employee whom the employer has dismissed under financial and production-related grounds and who is still seeking a job via the TE Office, if the employer is seeking employees for the same or a similar position in which the dismissed employee has been in.
+*The obligation to re-employ means that an employer must offer a job to a former employee whom the employer has dismissed on financial and production-related grounds and who is still seeking a job via the TE Office, if the employer is seeking employees for the same or a similar position in which the dismissed employee has been.